Neoteroi/BlackSheep-Docs/docs/static-files.md

 ## Accept-Ranges and Range requests
-Range requests are enabled and handled by default (since version `0.2.1`), meaning that BlackSheep supports serving big files with pause and resume feature, and serving videos with the possibility to jump to specific points.
+Range requests are enabled and handled by default (since version `0.2.1`), meaning that BlackSheep supports serving big files with the pause and resume feature, and serving videos with the possibility to jump to specific points.

 ## ETag and If-None-Match